margueriteblair/2020-06-Hackathon/README.md

 We're also getting an image of the city from Google images.

 Chelsea Arceo, this is my change.
-Bobby Alestra, this is your line to change.
+Bobby Alestra, I have made my change.
 Jamie Stewart, this is your line to change.
 Shawn O'Brien, this is your line to change.
 Will Brown, this is your line to change.